 You can potentially save your driver’s license if you challenge the suspension within 10 days of your arrest.
 After you request the hearing, you’ll receive a 42-day Florida hardship license.

 Your license suspension hearing occurs before an administrative judge for the Department of Motor Vehicles (DMV).
-In this hearing, your attorney can present evidence showing that the suspension of your license is improper.
+In this hearing, your DUI defense attorney can present evidence showing that the suspension of your license is improper.

 Or in the alternative, if eligible, you can waive your right to the Formal Review Process and obtain a business purposes only (BPO) license that will allow driving for the following: